 Division of Professional Studies

-The Division’s programs stress both academic and practical experiences that prepare students for successful and productive careers in a variety of professional fields including Business Administration, Criminal Justice, Nursing, and Public Administration.
-Many of these programs are taught in an international or global context and focus on emerging transborder issues of concern to our region.
+The Division’s programs stress both academic and practical experiences that prepare students for successful and upwardly mobile careers in a variety of professional fields including Criminal Justice, Homeland Security, Nursing, Public Administration, and Social Work.
+Many of these programs are taught in a global context and focus on emerging transborder issues of concern to our region.
 The Division offers both undergraduate and graduate programs of study including three undergraduate degrees (Criminal Justice, RN to BSN Nursing, and Public Administration), three minors (Criminal Justice, Public Administration, and Social Work), and three graduate degrees (Homeland Security, Nursing Leadership, and Social Work).

 The Division of Professional Studies is attractive to students who are new to academics, continuing students searching for a career-oriented education path, and in-service professionals seeking to upgrade their skills.
-Graduates enjoy careers in diverse settings, as public and private business managers, human resource directors, financial analysts, nurses, planners, police officers, probation and parole officers, correctional officers, and mental health counselors to name just a few.
+Graduates enjoy careers in diverse settings, as public and private business managers, human resource directors, healthcare professionals, nurses, city planners, police officers, probation and parole officers, homeland security professionals, correctional officers, and mental health counselors to name just a few.

-The Division caters to the busy learner who wants to further their education without placing their life on hold.
-Our programs are offered in late afternoon, evening and weekend formats to provide a quality education that is convenient, flexible, and able to be completed in a predictable period of time.
+The Division of Professional Studies caters to the busy learner who wants to further their education without placing their life on hold.
+Our programs are offered in late afternoon, evening and weekend formats to provide a quality education that is convenient, flexible, and completed in a predictable period of time.
 The division is fortunate to have outstanding faculty and professionals who have developed many skills and abilities that they share with their students.
 Faculty have expertise as published scholars in their field as well as vital “real-world” experience.
 All full-time and emeritus faculty have earned doctorate degrees.
 Many part-time faculty have doctorates as well, assuring that our students are receiving high quality instruction.